 We have attempted to gather and/or link to answers to many of the questions NYC residents may have regarding the impact of the Coronavirus pandemic on their housing situation.
 We will update this site regularly so feel free to check back for new developments and email your questions to:

 Now that I have time on my hands, I would like to see what I need to do to explore the possibility of homeownership.
 Where do I start?

-NYMC will be starting online homeownership and money management classes in participation with all of the NYMC housing counseling agencies and lenders.
+NYMC provides online homeownership and money management classes in participation with our partner housing counseling agencies and lenders.

 The New York Mortgage Coalition’s partner housing agencies are a great place to begin the process and many have online training you can access from home.

 Click on any of the links below to be taken to information on their programs.

 Long Island Housing Partnership https://www.lihp.org/firsttime.html

 What steps do I need to take to defer my mortgage payment due to coronavirus?

 Lenders are providing a variety of mortgage and loan relief programs, with many offering a 90-day payment deferment in which your loan would be pushed out three months with no penalty, fees or credit impact.
 You must reach out to your lender to request this deferment.
 Please check your lender’s website or call the customer service number that appears on your mortgage statement.